 - Place sausage in a skillet over medium heat and cook until evenly brown.
 Drain grease.

-- In a bowl, mix the sausage, cream cheese, and Parmesan cheese.
-Spoon about 1 Tablespoon sausage mixture into each jalapeño half.
-Arrange stuffed halves in baking dishes.
+- In a large mixing bowl, stir the sausage, cream cheese, and parmesan cheese.
+Spoon in 1/2 to 1 Tablespoon sausage mixture into each jalapeño half.
+Arrange stuffed jalapeño halves in baking dishes.

 - Bake 20 minutes in the preheated oven, until bubbly and lightly browned.
 Serve with ranch dressing.